 That’s the end of screen time for my kids each morning.
 That’s it.
 A show to help me out and then we move on with the day.
-They have another 30 minutes of screen time in the afternoon as part of their quiet time routine.
+They have another 30 minutes of screen time in the afternoon as part of their quiet time/post naps routine.

-They aren’t up in arms when the TV goes off.
+They kids aren’t up in arms when the TV goes off.